GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 Downloading and rendering web fonts is typically handled in one of two ways before the web font is downloaded:

-- The fallback font is swapped with web font (FOUT—flash of unstyled text)
+- The fallback font is swapped with the web font (FOUT—flash of unstyled text)
-- "Invisible" text is displayed using the fallback font until a web font is available the text is made visible (FOIT—flash of invisible text)
+- "Invisible" text is displayed using the fallback font until a web font is available and the text is made visible (FOIT—flash of invisible text)

-It is important to understand that **both of these cause CLS**.
+It is important to understand that **both of these can cause layout shifts**.
 Even though the text is invisible, it is laid out using the fallback font.
 This means the text block using the font, and the surrounding content, shifts when the web font loads—in the exact same way as for the visible font for FOUT.

 The following tools can help you minimize this: